getodk/docs/odk2-src/select-tool-suite.rst

 Trying Them Out
 -----------------------------
-  - Try the 1.x tools by visiting their getting started guide.
+  - Try the 1.x tools with the :doc:`getting-started` guide.
-  - Try the 2.x tools with the :doc:`getting-started-2`
+  - Try the 2.x tools with the :doc:`getting-started-2`.